Xilinx/Vitis_Libraries/solver/docs/src/user_guide/L2/api-reference.rst

 API Reference Overview
 ======================

-For all library elements, the recommended manner to use an instance of each library unit is to include an instance of the library element as a sub-graph of your graph.
-The graph declarations can be found in: `L2/include/aie/`.
-This section describes the interface to each library element, i.e., configuration parameters, constructor arguments, and ports.
+For all library elements, the recommended approach is to instantiate each library unit as a subgraph within your graph.
+Graph declarations are located in ``L2/include/aie/``.
+This section describes each library element's interface, including configuration parameters, constructor arguments, and ports.

 - `Cholesky <../../rst/group_cholesky.html>`_
 - `QRD <../../rst/group_qrd_graph.html>`_